Microplastics: Filtering

-Stormwater or wastewater collection systems can capture many microplastics which are transported to treatment plants, the captured microplastics become part of the sludge produced by the plants.
-This sludge is often used as farm fertilizer meaning the plastics enter waterways through runoff.
+Efficient removal of microplastics via waste water treatment plants is critical to prevent the transfer of microplastics from society to natural water systems.
+The captured microplastics in the treatment plants become part of the sludge produced by the plants.
+The problem is that this sludge is often used as farm fertilizer meaning the plastics enter waterways through runoff.

 Fionn Ferreira, winner of the 2019 Google Science Fair, is developing a device for the removal of microplastic particles from water using a ferrofluid.

 Collection devices

-Computer modelling done by The Ocean Cleanup, a Dutch foundation, has suggested that collection devices placed nearer to the coasts could remove about 31% of the microplastics in the area.
-On September 9, 2018, The Ocean Cleanup launched the world's first ocean cleanup system, 001 aka "Wilson", which is being deployed to the Great Pacific Garbage Patch.
-System 001 is 600 meters long that acts as a U-shaped skiff that uses natural oceanic currents to concentrate plastic and other debris on the ocean's surface into a confined area for extraction by vessels.
-The project has been met with criticism from oceanographers and plastic pollution experts, though it has seen wide public support.
+The Ocean Cleanup, a Dutch foundation, has developed various proposals, with the stated aim of "clearing 90% of the ocean's microplastics".
+The project has been met with widespread criticism from oceanographers and plastic pollution experts, despite positive news articles.
+It has been dismissed by almost all microplastics experts as unlikely to have any impact on the microplastics issue.
+Some of the reasons for this are it only targets plastics larger than 2 cm (this is larger than the criteria for a microplastic), is infeasible from an engineering standpoint and likely to fail rapidly, and it only captures plastic from the top 3m of depth (most plastic circulates much deeper than this.

 In addition, some bacteria have adapted to eat plastic, and some bacteria species have been genetically modified to eat (certain types of) plastics.
 Other than degrading microplastics, microbes had been engineered in a novel way to capture microplastics in their biofilm matrix from polluted samples for easier removal of such pollutants.
 The microplastics in the biofilms can then be released with an engineered 'release' mechanism via biofilm dispersal to facilitate with microplastics recovery.

+Absorption devices include sponges made of cotton and squid bones, which may be scalable for water remediation projects.

+Microplastics detection

+Microplastics are difficult to detect due to their small sizes.
+Conventional methods include direct enumeration and measurement of sizes under light microscopy, and identification of microplastic polymer type via Raman microspectrometry. microbes were engineered to detect microplastics pollution via the activation of green fluorescent protein.